 - Doesn’t metal – If you want to play heavier genres, these skins won’t provide enough bass and warmth for that style.

-In comparison to Evans’ model however, this thing doesn’t have the convenient tuning technology or the two-ply build for extra durability, so just be careful not to hit this head too hard!
+In comparison to Evans’ model however, this thing doesn’t have the convenient tuning technology or the two-ply build for extra durability, so just be careful not to hit it too hard!
 The Powerstroke P3, however, is capable of reaching a higher frequency range than the EMAD2 skins, which are slightly deeper and meatier.
 Just remember, there’s no right or wrong choice when it comes to your tone, rather it depends on what music style you’re going to be playing.

-Overall, this head would be a great option for those of you shopping on a budget and wanting to play blues or classic rock.
+Overall, this would be a great option for those of you shopping on a budget and wanting to play blues or classic rock.
 Just remember, the Powerstroke P3 is probably not going to work well with very down-tuned heavy metal or drone doom as it’s built for more mid-range tones.

 - Powerful Attack – The single ply sheet is very responsive and packs a punch.